Storm (bd)=Back Door,meaning coming from over land from opposite coast.Not all

 How often this area gets

-Average years between direct hurricane hits.(hurricane force winds for at least a few hours) (19h)once every 7.42 years
+Average years between direct hurricane hits.(hurricane force winds for at least a few hours) (19h)once every 7.53 years state stats

 Average MPH of hurricane hits. (based on advisories sustained winds, not gusts) 103mph